dmgatti/SingleCellRNAseq/_episodes/01-introduction.md

 ## Brief overview of single cell transcriptomics technology

 Single cell RNA-sequencing (scRNA-Seq) is a method of quantifying transcript expression levels in individual cells. scRNA-Seq technology can take on many different forms and this area of research is rapidly evolving.
-In 2022, the most widely used systems for performing scRNA-Seq involve separating cells and introducing them into a microfluidic system which performs the chemistry on each cell individually.
+In 2022, the most widely used systems for performing scRNA-Seq involve separating cells and introducing them into a microfluidic system which performs the chemistry on each cell individually (droplet-based scRNA-Seq).

+In this workshop we will primarily focus on the 10X Genomics technology.
+10X Genomics is a market leader in the single cell space and was among the first technologies that made it feasible to profile thousands of cells simultaneously.
+Single cell technology is changing rapidly and it is not clear whether any other companies will be able to successfully challenge 10X's dominance in this space.

-The steps in the process are:
+The steps in droplet scRNA-Seq are:

 1. Cell isolation:
     * If the cells are part of a tissue, the cells are disaggregated using collagenase or other reagents.
 The specifics of this protocol can vary greatly due to differences between tissues that are biological in nature.
 If the cells are in culture or suspension, they may be used as is.